About

 In 2025 Lakeside took on stewardship of the former two-acre Loving Spoonful Training Farm located to the north of the existing space.
 This included various assets: a greenhouse, two hoop houses, a shed, market stall and a shipping container with solar power.

-We are currently exploring how we, as a community garden, might continue to grow and cultivate thriving relationships among people, seeds, food, soil, water and all kin who live on this land.
+We continue to explore how we, as a community garden, might continue to grow and cultivate thriving relationships among people, seeds, food, soil, water and all kin who live on this land.
 We ask what can we do to increase the amount of nutritious, affordable and culturally relevant food we grow in Kingston.

 Funding